minio/mc/docs/minio-client-complete-guide.md

 ```

 ### Option [--no-color]
 This option disables the color theme.
-It useful for dumb terminals.
+It is useful for dumb terminals.

 ### Option [--quiet]
 Quiet option suppress chatty console output.